-The U.S. government is investing millions dollars in what it considers a promising new industry, nuclear reactors.
-The plan is to build hundreds of mini reactors, some would remain in the U.S., others would be shipped overseas.
-The reactors are already in the works.
+The U.S. government is investing millions of dollars in what it considers a promising new industry for American manufacturing: nuclear reactors.
+The plan is to build hundreds of mini-reactors, dot them around the U.S. and export them overseas.

-BRADFORD: I go inside and the plant's manager, Doug Lee, leads me down through secure doors.
-It feels like the inside of a refrigerator, but noisier.
+Inside, the plant's manager, Doug Lee, leads the way down through secure doors.
+It feels like the inside of a refrigerator but noisier.
 Spinning fans and water pumps drown out the sounds of hissing steam.
-We get to the reactor core and Lee stops.
+At the reactor core, Lee stops.

-BRADFORD: The entire reactor — the core, the cooling system, everything — is self-contained in this rocket-shaped steel cylinder.
+The entire reactor — the core, the cooling system, everything — is self-contained in this rocket-shaped steel cylinder.
 The industry says that makes it safer.
-And, the reactors will be small enough to build in a factory and ship on trucks, like prefabricated houses.
-They'll generate about one-tenth of the power of a typical nuclear power plant.
+And the reactors will be small enough to build in a factory and ship on trucks, like prefabricated houses.
+They'll generate about one-tenth the power of a typical nuclear power plant.

 Assistant Energy Secretary Pete Lyons sees promise that goes beyond a new energy gadget.
 He sees jobs.

-BRADFORD: Lyons pictures churning them out in factories and shipping them to utilities to replace aging coal plants.
-Or selling them to developing countries which can't afford a full scale $15 billion nuclear plant.
+Lyons pictures churning reactors out in factories, shipping them to utilities to replace aging coal plants or selling them to developing countries — which can't afford a full-scale $15 billion nuclear plant.

-BRADFORD: In November, the Energy Department invested in nuclear company Babcock & Wilcox mPower - that's who built the prototype in Virginia.
+In November, the Energy Department invested in Babcock & Wilcox mPower, the nuclear company that built the prototype in Virginia.
 In total, the government plans to invest more than $400 million.
-Industry officials like mPower President Chris Mowry say the launch funding is to get off the ground, but ultimately the reactors need to be mass produced.
+Industry officials like B&W mPower President Chris Mowry say the launch funding is to get off the ground, but ultimately the reactors need to be mass-produced.

-BRADFORD: He says every nuclear power plant is a target for terrorism, or is at risk during a disaster.
+He says every nuclear power plant is a target for terrorism or is at risk during a disaster.
 Lyman says the closer the reactors are to populated areas, the more of a threat they potentially become.
-And that's one reason Lyman is not convinced enough demand exists for mass production.
+That's one reason Lyman is not convinced enough demand exists for mass production.
 He also worries about selling them overseas.

-BRADFORD: But the industry counters these reactors are so small and self-contained they are almost plug and play.
-Smaller, cheaper, with less staff — it's your entry level nuclear reactor, perhaps coming online in about a decade.
+But the industry counters that these reactors are so small and self-contained, they are almost "plug and play."
+Smaller, cheaper, with less staff — it's your entry-level nuclear reactor, perhaps coming online in about a decade.